See below or click here for our initial Pledge Announcement.

 Khan Academy – a free world-class education system through an extensive video library covering everything from K-12 math to science, history, and finance.
 Khan is revolutionizing education by helping anyone with Internet access to learn efficiently and at their own pace.

-Malibu Adamson House Foundation (DBA Malibu Lagoon Museum) – a museum that preserves a classic home designed by Stiles O. Clements in 1929 along one of the most beautiful beaches in Southern California.
+Malibu Adamson House Foundation (DBA Malibu Lagoon Museum) – a museum in Southern California that preserves a classic home designed by Stiles O. Clements in 1929.

 Memorial Sloan Kettering Cancer Center – one of the world’s premier cancer centers in patient care, research and education, with facilities in New York and the tri-state area.